 CAMPING.
 If the kids have been begging for a camping trip, try to borrow any gear you need from friends and neighbors.
 Pitch your tent at the nearest open campground — or your back yard.
 Now that national parks have started to reopen, you can stay in platform tents or cabins in Yosemite and Grand Teton National Parks, among others.
 But be mindful that many of the parks’ historic lodges will remain shuttered this summer.
 (Check Under Canvas for luxury camping options starting at under $200 a night near national parks including Glacier, Zion, the Grand Canyon and Great Smoky Mountain National Parks.
 Rigorous antibacterial cleaning in tents, common areas and bathrooms are being conducted multiple times daily, the company says.)
 The Glacier Park Collection offers cabins, an RV camp and historic lodges in Glacier National Park.
 KOA, with more than 500 campgrounds in the country — many of which are more like resorts with pools, playgrounds, kids’ activities and dog parks, as well as the option to stay in an RV, cabin or tent — have closed some facilities and initiated new cleaning and social distancing protocols.

 CARIBBEAN RESORTS.
 All Sandals and Beaches Caribbean Resort brands have a projected opening between July and Nov.
 1, with Jamaica properties open as of mid-June.
 Families especially love Beaches brand, the family-oriented Sandals resorts where activities for all ages include Sesame Street interactions and a special program for those on the Autism spectrum with Sesame Street character Julia, who is on the Spectrum.
 At Beaches Negril you’ll find pristine, white sand beaches, gentle surf, luxurious rooms and a chance for older kids to learn new sports and enjoy the teen facilities, all being sanitized under the Sandals Platinum Protocols of Cleanliness.
 Expect to find in-room check in, social distancing across restaurants, bars and beaches, staff and guest temperature checks and more.
-Atlantis, Paradise Island is reopening July 7 with a 4th night free deal for travel through Nov.
-20, 2020.
+Atlantis, Paradise Island is now offering a Suite Dreams package with exclusive benefits.

 CRUISES.
 Carnival Cruise Line is well-positioned for the industry’s return in that they operate shorter cruises that are easily accessible by car (you can avoid flying) and have cruises starting at just $59 per person per day with a reduced deposit starting at $50 per person (you can afford it).
 The company has announced that it will pause its return to service until at least Sept.
 15, 2020 so now’s the time to check special rates on the Carnival website.
 As you probably know, Carnival carries the most kids in the entire industry and has every variety of on-board activity from water slides to toddler water play to family games, cooking demos, Build-A-Bear workshops and plenty of supervised kids’ activities although modifications to help prevent the spread of COVID-19 are sure to be implemented.
 Look for early saver deals that will save as much as 30% off past rates.